Introduction

 Arguments

-There is two arguments at the moment for the list formatter: list_type and list_length.
+There are two arguments at the moment for the list formatter: list_type and list_length.

 list_type takes 3 possible values: